Saktalmale16/PowerBi_dashboard_project/README.md

 # AtliQ Hospitality Analysis - PowerBI

+Welcome to the AtliQ Grand Hospitality Dashboard project!
+This project was created to provide insightful data analysis for AtliQ Grand, a luxury hotel chain facing revenue challenges in India's competitive hospitality market.
+Using Power BI and a comprehensive dataset, the dashboard provides crucial insights for strategic decision-making.

 # Problem Statement
 AtliQ Grands owns multiple five-star hotels across India.
 They have been in the hospitality industry for the past 20 years.
 Due to strategic moves from other competitors and ineffective decision-making in management, AtliQ Grands are losing its market share and revenue in the luxury/business hotels category.
 As a strategic move, the managing director of AtliQ Grands wanted to incorporate “Business and Data Intelligence” to regain their market share and revenue.
 However, they do not have an in-house data analytics team to provide them with these insights.